 In addition, diet foods create false standards for satisfaction.
 For example, a frozen diet meal could have between 200-300 calories…hardly a satisfying meal.
 That’s more like a snack!
 But you eat the frozen meal and when you don’t feel full and satisfied, you believe there is something wrong with you.
 When hunger strikes an hour or two later, you have all sorts of judgment about your lack of willpower and self-control and unruly hunger.
 (Side note: have you ever noticed how we talk about hunger like it’s a character flaw?
 It’s a natural physiological signal.)
 So basically, when you don’t feel satisfied from these “foods” that aren’t food, you feel like there is something wrong with you instead of something wrong with them (it’s them).

 Instead, I encourage you to embrace whole, real foods - full fat, full calorie, full flavor.
 Avocados and potatoes and (full calorie, thick sliced) whole grain breads and peanut butter and chocolate and butter and, yes, even full fat dairy if you like.
 And all the rest!
 Like, just eat the food.
 Decide what you like to eat, eat what you find satisfying and notice how wholesome foods (as opposed to low calorie, low fat and low flavor “diet” foods) make you feel (not weigh).
-Cook meals from ingredients, not packages.
+Cook meals from ingredients.
 Connect with your food and think about where it came from.
 Instead of eating for calorie or portion control, aim to eat for satisfaction.
 When you give yourself full permission to eat and enjoy your food, you naturally gain full permission to stop eating when it’s no longer satisfying.
 You will be truly amazed at how much you CAN trust yourself, how much more physical and mental energy you have and how you naturally gravitate toward foods that you find nourishing AND pleasurable.
 Treats and fun foods included!

 Emily Fonnesbeck RD, CD